nilic/hntop-cli/README.md

 Just grab the archive for your OS and platform from the [Releases](https://github.com/nilic/hntop-cli/releases) page and extract it somewhere.
 Optionally, you can add `hntop` to your [$PATH](https://gist.github.com/nex3/c395b2f8fd4b02068be37c961301caa7).

+`hntop` is also available as a [container image](https://github.com/nilic/hntop-cli/pkgs/container/hntop-cli).

 ## Usage

 ```